Saving for College

 Growing up means making big decisions, and decisions about college are among the most important.
 The second episode of the Continuing Feducation Video Series, Saving for College, follows high school student Martina as she learns about the basics: investing in human capital, factors to consider when choosing a college, and ways to fund higher education.

-Below is a full transcript of this video presentation.
+Below is a full transcript of this video.
 It has not been edited or reviewed for accuracy or readability.

 Meet Martina Flores.